solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

     CREATE INDEX ON listings USING hnsw (description_vector vector_cosine_ops);
     ```

-2. With everything now in place, you are now ready to execute a [cosine similarity](https://learn.microsoft.com/azure/ai-services/openai/concepts/understand-embeddings#cosine-similarity) search query against the database.
+2. With everything now in place, execute a [cosine similarity](https://learn.microsoft.com/azure/ai-services/openai/concepts/understand-embeddings#cosine-similarity) search query against the database.
 Run the query below to do a vector similarity search against listing descriptions.
 The embeddings are generated for an input question and then cast to a vector array (`::vector`), which allows it to be compared against the vectors stored in the `listings` table.

     ```sql
     SELECT listing_id, name, description FROM listings